Best St Augustine Hotels, Interesting Inns and Fantastic Vacation Rentals

 BONUS: Casa Marina Hotel in Jacksonville Beach

 The Casa Marina Hotel is right on the beach and is wonderfully charming and historic.
-With both rooms and suites, it’s a great option for families that want to stay closer to the big city of Jacksonville.
+With both rooms and suites, it’s a great option for families that want to stay closer to the big city of Jacksonville while still enjoying the beach vibe just beyond the hotel.
 We also really enjoyed the vintage Penthouse dining at the Casa Marina.
 Lot’s of reasons to check it out!

 Vacation rentals in Saint Augustine

-Historic St Augustine was our first reason to #LoveFL, but beach time is also mandatory.
+Historic St Augustine was our first reason we fell in love with Florida, but beach time is also mandatory when you’re visiting.
 If you’re more of a vacation rental sort of person, both in town and near the beach there are many options.
 You’ll find that in Saint Augustine Beach there are several condo communities that have vacation rentals.
 We’ve stayed in one before and enjoyed the vibe of being in a community vs in a hotel area.

 Because vacation rentals have many different requirements, from number of required nights to restrictions on allowing children, it’s not always the best fit, but might be for you.
-Search for vacation rentals in St Augustine here!
+Search for vacation rentals in St Augustine here via VRBO!

 Camping in Saint Augustine